ror-community/ror-site/content/blog/2024-04-15-announcing-ror-v2.md

 **Created/last modified dates** have been added to all records, using actual dates from GRID and ROR data releases.

-**Language codes** for items in the names fields are currently only included for names inherited from the "labels" field in the version 1 schema.
+**Language codes** for names are currently only included for names inherited from the "labels" field in the version 1 schema.
 Language codes have not yet been added for other names.

 **Domains** have not yet been added.